MCHChung/DME-DDMD/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

-To reproduce the data, you will need to download the data from: https://utexas.box.com/s/9du7q74duhxnutlkz31g5f6wnmjxjcnc

 You may notice that most scripts start with the commands:
 ```julia
 using DrWatson
 @quickactivate "TMI&MD"
 ```
 which auto-activate the project and enable local path handling from DrWatson.

+To reproduce the data, you will need to download the data folder from: https://utexas.box.com/s/9du7q74duhxnutlkz31g5f6wnmjxjcnc and include it when cloning this repo